PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

                     continue;  // This should break out of line 133 loop, but remain in for-loop }

+                // TODO: Need to check if this is still necessary

                 isOverdrawn[stallIndex] = true;  // Record that this motor has overdrawn current